department-of-veterans-affairs/va.gov-team/teams/vsp/sprint-objectives/sprint-objectives-roe.md

 `4.` Surface opportunities for cross-collaboration, and spur cross-team discussion where needed.

-### How to brainstorm Sprint Objectives
+## How to brainstorm Sprint Objectives

 1. Review VSP Bets and OKRs and your team OKRs to think about how you want to align to the overall strategy
-1. Review prior sprint to see if any work needs to continue, or if you need to change course to align per ^
+1. Review DSVA recommendations to see if there’s anything your team may want to do to contribute
 1. Review your team's Backlog to see if there’s anything high priority to start pulling in
-1. Review DSVA recommendations to see if there’s anything your team may want to do to contribute
+1. Review prior sprint to see if any work needs to continue, or if you need to change course to align per ^
 1. Check your team’s upcoming PTO to see if you need to cut back accordingly
 1. Check anticipated support needs, and when high volume is expected, cut back on other work accordingly

-### How to write Sprint Objectives
+## How to write Sprint Objectives
-- Orient your Objectives under a Bet sub-header
+- Orient your Objectives under a Bet sub-header.
 - State an intended outcome and value proposition, not an individual task.
 - Format: _We will..._ `[Verb] _______ so that [intended  audience] can ________.`
 - They should usually be small enough that they won't stay the same every sprint for the next 3 sprints.
 - Don't be _too_ ambitious in the volume and scope for the sprint, leave about 20% space for unexpected work or challenges.
-- Move any good ideas that you want to keep track of but won't be focusing on this sprint to your ZenHub backlog to evaluate in the future
+- Move any good ideas that you want to keep track of but won't be focusing on this sprint to your ZenHub backlog to evaluate in the future.

-_Note: if youre objectives map 1:1 to GitHub issues, that's an indicator that they're probably not quite right_
+_Note: if your objectives map 1:1 to GitHub issues, that's an indicator that they're probably not quite right_

-#### Samples
+### Samples

 **Bet: Scalability**
 Support current VSA teams' use cases related to feature toggles while continuing discussions with other teams to help identify and prioritize work in support of additional use cases.